 Alveolar rhabdomyosarcoma is a cancer of the muscle lineage.
+Cancer Cachexia is a muscle and fat wasting syndrome associated with cancers of the pancreas, lung, colon.
 Nemaline myopathy is associated with defects in sarcomere structure and function.
 We are investigating disease progression and performing screens to identify novel therapeutics for these diseases.

 Rhabdomyosarcoma (RMS) is a rare tumor, yet it is the most common pediatric soft tissue sarcoma, representing 3 to 5 percent of all childhood cancers.
 Patients with alveolar rhabdomyosarcoma (ARMS), an aggressive form of RMS, often have poor prognosis, particularly with metastatic disease.
 There are no targeted treatments for this cancer.